Red Grange: Early life

 Red Grange was born on June 13, 1903, in Forksville, Pennsylvania, a village of about 200 people among lumber camps.
-His father Lyle was the foreman of three lumber camps.
+His father, Lyle, was the foreman of three lumber camps.
 His mother died when he was just five years old.
-For a number of years, the Grange family lived with relatives until they could finally afford a home of their own in Wheaton, Illinois.
+For several years, the Grange family lived with relatives until they could finally afford a home of their own in Wheaton, Illinois.
 In Wheaton, Lyle became the chief of police.

 In four years at Wheaton High School, Grange earned 16 varsity letters in football, baseball, basketball, and track; he scored 75 touchdowns and 532 points for the football team.
 As a high school junior, Grange scored 36 touchdowns and led Wheaton High School to an undefeated season.
 In his senior year, his team won every game but one in which they lost 39–0 to Scott High School in Toledo, Ohio.
 Knocked out in this game, Grange remained unconscious for two days, having difficulty speaking when he awoke.
 Grange was also an all-state track and field runner.
 In 1920, he was a state champion in the high jump and placed third and fourth in the 100-yard dash and the 220-yard dash, respectively.
 In 1921, he won the state title in both the long jump and the 100-yard dash, and in 1922, he placed third in the 100-yard dash and won the 220-yard dash.
 In a 1974 interview with American Heritage Grange stated that he ran the 100-yard dash in 9.8 seconds [at the time this was just one-fifth of a second off the world (and American) records].

 To help the family earn money, he took a part-time job as an ice toter for $37.50 per week, a job which helped him to build his core strength and from which he got the nicknames "Ice Man" and "the Wheaton Ice Man."

 University of Illinois

 After graduation, Grange enrolled at the University of Illinois, where he joined the Zeta Psi fraternity.
 At first he had planned to compete only in basketball and track, but changed his mind once he arrived and joined coach Bob Zuppke's Fighting Illini football team.
 Grange was the roommate of college basketball player and future college basketball coach John Mauer.
-Grange also modeled for local men's clothing store Jos.
-Kuhn and Co. as a floor model, common for Illini athletes at the time, and was an amateur boxer.
+Grange also modeled for local men's clothing store, Jos.
+Kuhn and Co., as a floor model, common for Illini athletes at the time, and was an amateur boxer.